openstack-archive/fuel-plugin-calico/specs/calico-fuel-plugin.rst

 ---------------------

-Once the plugin is installed, the user can enable Calico networking on the Settings tab of the Fuel Web UI, and customize the network settings.
+Once the plugin is installed, the user can enable Calico networking on the Wizard while create Openstack Env, and customize the network settings.

 Performance Impact
 ------------------